divikjuneja17/Group-Chat-Application/README.md

 # Group Chat Application

-Developed a Group chat application using Flutter and Firebase, where users can register and create groups or join already existing groups and start conversing with each other.
+It is a Group chat application using Flutter and Firebase, where users can register and create groups or join already existing groups and start conversing with each other.

 ## Group Chat Working Video